Third order fiducial predictions for Drell-Yan at the LHC

 The central factorisation and renormalisation scales are chosen to be $\mur = \muf = \sqrt{\mll^2+\pt^2}$ and the central resummation scale is set to $Q=\mll/2$.
 In the results presented below, the theoretical uncertainty is estimated by varying the \mur and \muf scales by a factor of two about their central value, while keeping $1/2 \leq \mur/\muf \leq 2$.
 In addition, for the resummed results, for central $\mur = \muf$ scales we vary $Q$ by a factor of two around its central value.
 Moreover, a matching-scheme uncertainty is estimated by including the full scale variation of the additive matching scheme of Ref.~\cite{Re:2021con} (27 variations that comprise the one of the central matching scale $v_0$ introduced in Eq.~(5.2) of that article).
 The final uncertainty is obtained as the envelope of all the above variations, corresponding to 7 and 36 curves for the fixed-order and resummed computations, respectively.
+We present results for the central member of the \texttt{NNPDF4.0} set.
 In the fiducial cross sections quoted below at \ntlo and \ntlo{}+\ntll, we do not consider the uncertainty related to the missing \ntlo parton distributions, which are currently unavailable.

-In Fig.~\ref{fig:pt-spectrum}, we start by showing the transverse-momentum distribution of the \dy lepton pair in the fiducial volume~\eqref{eq:atlas}, obtained with Eq.~\eqref{eq:master}, compared to experimental data~\cite{ATLAS:2019zci}.
+In Fig.~\ref{fig:pt-spectrum}, we start by showing the transverse-momentum distribution of the \dy lepton pair in the fiducial volume Eq.~\eqref{eq:atlas}, obtained with Eq.~\eqref{eq:master}, compared to experimental data~\cite{ATLAS:2019zci}.
 In the figure we label the distributions by the perturbative accuracy of their inclusive integral over \pt.
 Our state-of-the-art \ntlo{}+\ntll prediction provides an excellent description of the data across the spectrum, with the exception of the first bin at small \pt which is susceptible to non-perturbative corrections not included in our calculation.
 We point out that the term $\rd\sigma_{\text{DY+jet}}^{\nnlo} -\big[\rd\sigma_{\text{DY}}^{\ntll}\big]_{{\mathcal{O}(\as^3)}}$ in Eq.~\eqref{eq:master} gives a non-negligible contribution even for $\pt \leq 15\,\GeV$.
 The residual theoretical uncertainty in the intermediate \pt region is at the few-percent level, and it increases to about $5\%$ for $\pt\gtrsim 50\,\GeV$.
 A more accurate description of the large-\pt region requires the inclusion of EW corrections, which we neglect in our calculation.